who-knows-inc/KEA_DAT_DevOps_2025_Spring/combined_course_markdown.md

 Create a `deployment.yaml` file.

+If you are in VSCode, install the Microsoft Kubernetes extension to get auto-complete.

-In `deployment.yaml` type "Deployment" and press `tab` to get the template then:
+Then, in `deployment.yaml` type "Deployment" and press `tab` to get the template then:

 | Replace Key     | Replacement Value               |
 |-----------------|---------------------------------|